 No Kid Hungry runs a Free Meal Finder to help families find local programs that provide free meals for children.
 Keep in mind, however, that due to the COVID-19 pandemic, some programs listed may have restricted their hours or food options.
 Call ahead using the phone number in the meal finder’s listing to get the most up-to-date information.

 9. Women, Infants, and Children (WIC) Program

 The WIC program provides food grants to pregnant, breastfeeding, and postpartum mothers of young children up to age five who are in need of financial assistance.
 Because WIC eligibility requirements may vary based on your area, the best way to apply is by contacting your state’s WIC program, which you can find here.

-If you have elderly family members in need, the CSFP provides monthly food packages to low-income adults who are at least 60 years old.
-To apply—or help an elderly family member apply—contact your State Distribution Agency for local requirements.
+If you have older family members in need, the CSFP provides monthly food packages to under-resourced adults who are at least 60 years old.
+To apply—or help an older family member apply—contact your State Distribution Agency for local requirements.

-If you need food assistance due to a sudden event, this program may be able to help you.
+If you need food assistance due to a sudden event, this program may be able to help.
 TEFAP provides emergency assistance to families in need with high-quality USDA foods that you can pick up at State Distributing Agencies.